charliegerard/starwars/README.md

 ---

-I just worked on this projects to get to learn how to use Three.js.
+I just worked on this project to get to learn how to use Three.js.